KansasCityWomeninTechnology/LearningResources/glossary.md

 **Hero Image** - A styling reference for a large banner image placed prominently on a web page.

 **Hexidecimal (Hex) Color** - A color specified by hex triplet (six-digit, three-byte hexadecimal number) to determine the Red, Green and Blue components of the color by bytes.
 One byte can specify the color in the range of 00 to FF 00 being least intensity and FF being greatest intensity of the color.
 White is #FFFFFF in Hex format.

+**HTML (Hypertext Markup Language)** - Language used to create documents that display text, images and other resources through a Web browser.
+Document names end with `.html` (or .`htm`) file extension.

 **Integraged Development Environment (IDE)** - A software application that provides a comprehensive setting for software development to programmers.
 Typically includes a code editor, build automation tools and a debugger.
 Most will have some form of intelligent code completion and some will contain a compiler, interpreter or both.
 For more information, look here:  http://mashable.com/2010/10/06/ide-guide/#kViayEg1.uq4